 Recent data protection laws have led to a change in how we can access patient information in Daisy Hill Hospital.
 With that in mind and to help ensure that our Catholic patients receive a visit from the chaplain if they so desire it, Catholic patients are asked to please consent to a visit if they’re asked this by the nursing team.
 They can always call us over when they see us in the wards, ask a nurse to contact us on their behalf or a family member can invite us to visit with them.
-The patient or a member of their family can always invite their local priest to come visit them as well.

 If you need to contact a chaplain in an emergency, please ask a member of the nursing team, ask at Reception or ring Reception at 02830835000.

 (Matthew 25 image from http://evangelicalchaplain.org/content/)

 You can find out more about the chaplaincy service across the Southern Trust here:

 Through their virtual visiting service and in conjunction with the Trust Chaplaincy Team, the Southern Trust now provides access to Masses, etc. for patients during their stay in hospital.
 Details in the poster below.

 If your child has been baptised in Daisy Hill hospital he/she will have been registered as baptised in our parish records (Daisy Hill hospital is situated within the Parish of Middle Killeavy).
 If your child has been baptised in another hospital outside this parish the records will be in the parish church of where that hospital is situated.